KJHC Team Selection Process

 Do we really need to Trial?

 Not sure whether your child should attend trials?
 All children are welcome to trial in the designated school year group that applies to them.
 We encourage children to come along and give it a go, while at the same time noting it is not compulsory and children should also feel ok about opting out of the process if they wish.
-For 5/6 grades we enter approximately eight teams each year with only 1-2 teams selected to participate in the premier grade.
+For 5/6 grades we enter approximately eight teams.
+In previous years we have held trials for year 5/6 players.
+However as Wellington Hockey has made substantive changes to the 2020 programme we will be reviewing the need for trials in the 2021 season.

 We realise trialing for winter codes in summer/autumn can be challenging.
 We do our best to minimise disruption to summer sports by keeping the trial time late in the day and deliberating scheduling a Saturday and Sunday.
 We also do our best to avoid our trials clashing with the Weetbix Tryathlon.
 If however despite our efforts you are away or have an unavoidable clash, please contact us and we will do our best to organise an alternate date for your player to be assessed.
 Contact firstname.lastname@example.org

-If your child is a year 7/8 or year 5/6 and intends to trial, please make sure you record the dates and times of trials.
+If your child intends to trial, please make sure you record the dates and times of trials.
 Registration for trials will be covered by our main registration when that opens in late February.

 Please bring to trials: drink bottle, snack, sunscreen, sunhat, shin pads, mouth guard and hockey stick.